The laws in Rugby Union have changed around attempts to block a conversion. But blocking is still allowed as long as you don’t use certain techniques.

 What Happens When A Conversion Is Successfully Blocked?

 A successful block results in the kick not going through the posts.
 It doesn’t have to be a traditional charge down as we showed in the first video.
-In the second video, the winger kicks the ball off the tee.
+In the second video in this article, the winger kicks the ball off the tee.

 Stringer has the time to sprint forward and deftly pick up the ball.
 Talk about picking pockets!